You may not always enjoy being in them, but business meetings remain the backbone of organisational life.

 - When meeting pods offer genuine value — and when a simple space will do the job just as well.

-8 Types of Business Office Meetings
+8 Types of Business Meetings

 Business meetings come in many shapes and sizes.
 Choosing the right meeting format ensures the meeting objective is clear, the meeting's agenda stays focused, and meeting participants stay aligned with the company's goals.
 Here are the eight core business meeting types your organisation is likely to use.